Zionme/alx-higher_level_programming/0x02-python-import_modules/README.md

- a program that prints the result of the addition of all arguments
+ a program that prints all the names defined by the compiled module hidden_4.pyc